nushell/awesome-nu/README.md

 - [terraform-importer.nu](https://github.com/Yethal/terraform-importer): Automatically import resources into your Terraform state.
 - [npup.nu](https://github.com/fj0r/npup): Puppet based on nushell.
 - [comma.nu](https://github.com/fj0r/comma.nu): Task and test runner of nu script.
+- [wi](https://github.com/phoenixr-codes/wi): A linguist wrapper for the terminal.

 ## Custom Completions
 You can find some examples about how to create and use custom completions in the [Nushell Custom Completions](https://www.nushell.sh/book/custom_completions.html) page.